 Wyoming Veteran Education Benefits

-The plan pays 100% resident rate tuition and mandatory fees (base fees applicable to all students) at state sponsored Community Colleges, the University of Wyoming, and the Wyoming Law Enforcement Academy.
+This plan pays eligible applicants 100% resident rate tuition and mandatory fees at state-sponsored Community Colleges, the University of Wyoming, and the Wyoming Law Enforcement Academy.

-At a private institution within the state or an institution having an agreement with the DOD (Air University Associate to Baccalaureate Cooperative: AU-ABC), the plan pays the AVERAGE of UW and Community College full time tuition and fees per semester period.
-The amount changes each academic year.
+At a private institution within the state or when an institution has an agreement with the DOD, this state tuition plan pays the average of full-time tuition and fees per semester period.
+The amount is subject to change from year to year.

 The Wyoming National Guard Educational Assistance Plan